notalyce/info-664/README.md

 # Plotting Discogs Data in Plotly

 Final project for INFO-664: Programming for Cultural Heritage at Pratt Institute.
+This project offers a starting point for visualizing music data from Discogs.
+The data is first cleaned using Pandas, then visualized using Plotly Express and exporting the graphs to an HTML file.
+For the example graphs, I visualized the techno genre, and saw some interesting trends in how formats have changed over time.
+Others could easily repurpose this code to explore broader datasets or even more genres.

 A live example can be viewed at:
 [https://notalyce.github.io/info-664/](https://notalyce.github.io/info-664/)